Manifestion of structural Higgs and Goldstone modes in the hexagonal manganites

 Next we analyze the InMnO$_3$ spectra.
 Our first observation is that, despite their different ground-state crystal structures, the Raman spectra of the two InMnO$_3$ crystals are almost identical, confirming the similarity in the shapes of their Mexican hat potentials.
-In both InMnO$_3$ cases, the main Higgs excitation associated with the lowest frequency mode is lower in frequency and softens more rapidly with increasing temperature than in ErMnO$_3$, consistent with the lower Curie temperature of $\sim$500 K. Once again we find a good agreement with the Landau theory prediction, with the calculated drop in frequency between zero and 300 K (corresponding to $\frac{T-T_C}{T_C} = -0.4$) of around 30 cm$^{-1}$ compared with the measured value of$\sim 15$ cm$^{-1}$.
+In both InMnO$_3$ cases, the main Higgs excitation associated with the lowest frequency mode is lower in frequency and softens more rapidly with increasing temperature than in ErMnO$_3$, consistent with the lower Curie temperature of $\sim$500 K. Once again we find a good agreement with the Landau theory prediction, with the calculated drop in frequency between zero and 300 K (corresponding to $\frac{T-T_C}{T_C} = -0.4$) of around 30 cm$^{-1}$ compared with the measured value of $\sim$20 cm$^{-1}$.
 Interestingly, for InMnO$_3$ the E2 modes show a much weaker temperature dependence than in ErMnO$_3$, with the mode at 135~cm$^{-1}$ largely temperature independent and the mode at 225~cm$^{-1}$ even hardening upon increasing the temperature.
-This is likely the result of the In-O covalency, which is known to lead to an anomalous $c$ lattice parameter for InMnO$_3$ compared to other members of the hexagonal manganite series \cite{kumagaiObservationPersistentCentrosymmetricity2012}, also causing markedly different changes in lattice parameters with thermal expansion \cite{bekheetFerroelectricInMnO3Growth2016}.
+We attribute this behaviour to the In-O covalency, which is known to lead to a larger $c$ lattice parameter for InMnO$_3$ compared to other members of the hexagonal manganite series \cite{kumagaiObservationPersistentCentrosymmetricity2012}, and likely also causes markedly different changes in lattice parameters with thermal expansion \cite{bekheetFerroelectricInMnO3Growth2016}.